Become an Oblate

 Becoming an Oblate at the Monastery of St. Gertrude includes developing:

 - a shared prayer life within the Oblate and monastic communities, and

 - an outreach or ministry that incorporates the monastery’s values of healing hospitality, grateful simplicity, and creative peacemaking.

 Learn More About This Process

-- First, one would become a Guest of an oblate area group and attend an Inquiry Day at the Monastery.
+- First: one would become a Guest of an oblate area group and attend an Inquiry Day at the Center for Benedictine Life.
 You would become acquainted with oblates in your local area group and be introduced to the fundamentals of Benedictine spirituality as lived by the sisters and oblates of the Monastery of St. Gertrude.
 Listen: it is a time of introduction.

-- Second, you become an Inquirer.
-This is a time to acquaint yourself with the cenobitic and oblate communities through visits to the monastery and participation in oblate activities.
-You deepen your personal prayer life and continue in your local ministry.
+- Second: become an Inquirer.
+This is a time to become acquainted with the cenobitic and oblate communities through visits to the monastery and participation in oblate activities.
+It is an opportunity to deepen one’s personal prayer life and continue in local ministry.
 Listen and observe: it is a time for gathering information.

-- Third, as an Oblate Novice you learn more about Benedictine spirituality through formal study, regular sharing, and participation in the liturgy and work of the monastery.
-You and a mentor communicate regularly as you discern your oblation.
+- Third: as an Oblate Novice, one learns more about Benedictine spirituality through formal study, regular sharing, and participation in the liturgy and work of the monastery.
+The novice communicates regularly with a mentor while discerning oblation.
 Listen and learn: it is a time for formation.

-- Fourth, as an Oblate you live out of your Benedictine spirit and continue your contacts with the community of St. Gertrude, sisters and oblates.
-Your service will reflect the monastery’s mission in your local situation.
+- Fourth: as an Oblate, live out the Benedictine spirit and continue contact with the Center for Benedictine Life community.
+Engagement in service will reflect the monastery’s mission in one’s local situation.
 Listen and live: it is a lifetime of transformation.